Ansem23/abusive-storage-detection/README.md

 ```bash
 npm start
 ```
+!!!
+Please note that the value of the contract adress in the frontend pages should change to reflect the deplyoed contract on your virtual blockchain.
+This can't be hardcoded because each time the contract is deployed the contract changes.
+!!!

 This launches the React frontend at http://localhost:3000/, where your DApp will be fully functional and connected to the local Ethereum network.